Langcliffe - The long cliff (Old English)

 |Home | News | Daelnet Directory | What's New | Features | Gallery | Local Info | Books & Maps | Contact Us | Services|

-Snaygill - The snake-infested nook of land (Old Norse + Old English) more places »
+Langstrothdale - The valley with a long stretch of marsh overgrown with brushwood (Old English + Old Norse/Old English) more places »

 Copyright 1995-2013 - Dales.Net